Co-Curricular Club Expo

 Where: Wednesday and Sunday Trainings at Owles Tce and SISS Dragon Boat Champs at Lake Hood.

 Years 9-13 only.
-Entry is dependent on numbers – max 12 per crew.
+Entry is dependent on numbers – max 12 per crew for a 10 boat and max 22 crew for a 20 boat.
 Students MUST be able to swim 50m.
-Term 1 consists of 5 weeks of training on Wednesdays and Sundays in prep for SISS Dragon Boat Champs @ Lake Rua on Sunday 6th March 2022.
-Cost approx $40 plus transport costs, additional costs for events.
-Minimum of 10 paddlers required.
-Open training starts Wednesday 2nd Feb 4pm-6pm at the school pool and Sunday 6th Feb TBC time.
-Uniform is PE top and shorts/leggings, singlet supplied for racing.
+Term 1 consists of 5 weeks of training on Wednesdays and Sundays in prep for SISS Dragon Boat Champs at Lake Hood on Sunday 24th March 2023.

 Leader: Mrs Sinclair